openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 The `vanePosition` Channel only applies to Venetian blinds that have tiltable slats.
 It can only have a valid position value, if the main `position` of the Thing is fully down.
-So, if `vanePosition` commanded to a new value, this will automatically cause the main `position` to move to the fully down position.
+So, if `vanePosition` is commanded to a new value, this will automatically cause the main `position` to move to the fully down position.

 ### Channels for "actuator" Things